Welcome to York 4-H! We are excited to welcome you to our 4-H Community and help you learn more about our association.

 4-H CLUB MEETINGS

 4-H clubs typically get together for six two-hour meetings.
 The meetings can be in many forms- tours, guest speakers, demonstrations, activities, etc. Some clubs require more time and effort than others.
 4-H meetings have a formal meeting time and hands-on learning time.
 During meetings, 4-H’ers discuss club issues and opportunities while learning parliamentary procedure.
-After club business finishes, members move onto the hands-on activities focused on the club project topic.
-Members MUST participate in at least two-thirds of all club meeting time and participate in the club achievement program to successfully complete the project.
+After club business finishes, participants move onto the hands-on activities focused on the club project topic.
+4-H youth MUST participate in at least two-thirds of all club meeting time and participate in the club achievement program to successfully complete the project.

 THE CLUB EXECUTIVE

-As the Secretary, the member is expected to take notes on what the discussions at each meeting, take attendance, and provide a report at the next meeting.
+As the Secretary, the participant is expected to take notes on what the discussions at each meeting, take attendance, and provide a report at the next meeting.
 At the end of the year, each club Secretary has an opportunity to enter for the Secretary’s Award, presented at the Awards Banquet.

-As the Press Reporter, the member is expected to write at least two reports on what the club is doing or what they have done and submit them to either a local paper, the York 4-H newsletter, the York 4-H website, or to the 4-H Ontario website.
+As the Press Reporter, the participant is expected to write at least two reports on what the club is doing or what they have done and submit them to either a local paper, the York 4-H newsletter, the York 4-H website, or to the 4-H Ontario website.
 At the end of the year, each club Press Reporter has an opportunity to enter for the Press Reporter’s Award, presented at the Awards Banquet.

-As the Photographer, the member(s) is expected to take photos at all meetings and events.
+As the Photographer, the participant(s) is expected to take photos at all meetings and events.
 They can submit them to the York 4-H newsletter to show what they have done and to 4-H Ontario if they would like.
 At the end of the year, each club Photographer has an opportunity to enter for the Photographer’s Award, presented at the Awards Banquet.